 The Nord sports a rounder and more ergonomic glass back than the iPhone SE.
 However, because Apple’s phone is so much smaller, it’s going to sit a little easier in most people’s hands.
-The lighter build of the iPhone SE also helps in this regard, with the SE weighing in at 148g vs the Nord’s bulkier 184g.
+The lighter build of the iPhone SE also helps in this regard, with the SE weighing just 148g vs the Nord’s bulkier 184g.
 The iPhone SE also features IP67 water resistance.
 Unfortunately, the OnePlus Nord doesn’t come with any kind of official water or dust resistance rating.

 The speakers on both smartphones are quite different.
 The Nord features a single, tinny, bottom-firing unit next to its USB-C port.
 Conversely, the iPhone SE pairs its bottom speaker with an amplified earpiece for a decent stereo effect.
 Despite its size, the iPhone SE delivers a clearer, fuller sound.
 Unfortunately, neither phone has a headphone jack.
 This isn’t a huge surprise, but it’s still a shame considering many phones in this price range do feature a 3.5mm port.